wastelandsurvivalguide/wastelandsurvivalguide.github.io/docs/gameplay.md

 ### [Mothership Zeta Rewards](https://www.nexusmods.com/newvegas/mods/76001)

-Adds a container upon completing Mothership Zeta, it will be populated with the items from any abductees you decided to keep alive during your playthrough.
-Think Honest Hearts, but better!
+Adds a container after completing Mothership Zeta that is populated with the items from any abductees you kept alive during your playthrough.

 ### [Transportalponder EX](https://www.nexusmods.com/newvegas/mods/76128)